Welcome, Guest. Please login or register.

 As with humans, you need to understand human behaviour, in order to write effective copy for them.
 You also need to understand a little bit how machines behave, in order to be able to optimize your copy for them.
 However, the rule of thumb is “Write for people, not robots”.
 What you are writing has to be humanly readable first.

 It grabs it and puts it in its index database for further analyses.
 Over time, it will apply different algorithms to it to determine page ranking.
-For example, Google doesn't do that in less than 24 hours, so don’t expect to find your new products listed in Google search results page before that.
+For example, Google doesn't do that in less than 24 hours, so don’t expect to find your new products listed in Google replacement results page before that.

 Well, it will scan all page copy, including page links, titles and tags, then calculate the balance of words on the page (depending on the page length), check for keyword stuffing and apply many other complicated rules ... eventually the page will rise or fall as its compared to other pages for the same keywords etc.